How to Cope with Uncertainty: Encouragement from Our Therapists

 Over the past few weeks, Deep Eddy Psychotherapy therapists have been putting together a few words of encouragement to send out to our community.

-We hope that you’ll find something here in this trove of wisdom that resonates with you, brings comfort, and gives you some emotional resource.
+We hope that you’ll find something here in this trove of wisdom that resonates with you, brings comfort, and gives you some emotional resource to help you cope with uncertainty.
 Please feel free to share with friends and loved ones, and stay safe out there:

 Inside you is a hidden treasure.
 Maybe your heart is waiting for you to slow down, sink in, listen–to make the transition from being alone to being with yourself.
 Though it may be scary and possibly painful, here is an opportunity to say “yes” to everything inside and embrace yourself and your full, real feelings.
 I hope you discover that you hold the universe within you during this time of retreat and transformation.